SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 They sat in silence before Pinkie asked, "When was the moment you realized you like me as more than a friend?"

 Rarity smiled.
 "It was a day like any other.
 I had noticed we were hanging out more than usual, but didn't think anything of it.
 When it was time for you to leave, you gave me a hug.
 It was that hug that tipped me off; I remember not wanting to let go.
 When you left, it hit me.
-I missed your presence; a lot.
+I missed your presence, a lot.
 I missed the hug."

-"That's really sweat, like you."
+"That's really sweet, like you."
 Pinkie blushed.

 *She's taken to giving compliments well.*